Emil Utitz: Academic career

 His PhD students include Hermann Boeschenstein (Die Aesthetik des J. P. de Crousaz, The Aesthetics of J. P. de Crousaz, Rostock 1924) and Johannes Güthling (Vergleichende Untersuchungen über das Augenmaß für Strecken und Flächen, Comparative Studies of the Visual Judgement for Distance and Area, Halle 1927).

 Utitz's works include books on art theory, aesthetics, characterology and cultural philosophy, as well as books about Brentano and Egon Erwin Kisch.
+His 1908 book Grundzüge der ästhetischen Farbenlehre ('Foundations of the aesthetic theory of colours') was based on psychological experiments.
+It included discussions of which combinations of colours are perceived as pleasant and how colours are named.
+The next book, his habilitation thesis Die Funktionsfreuden im ästhetischen Verhalten (1911) examined the role of emotions in aesthetic pleasure, defined as an "emotional apprehension of the world of representation of values".
+In 1914 and 1920, the two volumes of Grundlegung der allgemeinen Kunstwissenschaft ('Foundation of the general science of art') appeared; Utitz presents here a study of art that is not based on aesthetics or psychology, but on the study of civilisation.
+He continued this point of view in his 1932 Geschichte der Ästhetik ('History of Aesthetics').

 Theresienstadt

 Utitz and his wife were deported to Theresienstadt Ghetto on 30 July 1942.
 There, he became head of the Ghetto Central Library, which opened in November 1942.
 The library started with about 4,000 books, most of them theological or scholarly works in Hebrew or German.
 Within a year, the collection had grown to over 48,000 volumes.
 When the reading room opened in June 1943, use was restricted to readers who could pay a deposit and pass an interview with Utitz or another librarian.

-Utitz, who was one of the "prominent" prisoners given special treatment, was involved in cultural activities in Theresienstadt, for example as judge in a poetry contest in 1944.
+Utitz, who was one of the "prominent" prisoners given special treatment, was involved in cultural activities in Theresienstadt, for example as judge in a poetry contest in 1942 or 1944.
 He also gave lectures, one of which was filmed for the 1944 propaganda film Theresienstadt.
 The manuscript of Viktor Ullmann's opera Der Kaiser von Atlantis was saved by Utitz when Ullman was deported to Auschwitz in October 1944 and later given to H. G. Adler.

 Utitz and his assistant, Käthe Starke-Goldschmidt, who preserved the Theresienstadt Papers, were the only library staff to survive until the liberation of Theresienstadt in May 1945, and spent three more months in the camp to oversee the disbanding of the library, with 100,000 books returned to Prague.

 Utitz later wrote a book about the psychology of life in Theresienstadt, which appeared in a Czech edition in 1947 and in German translation in 1948.